Infineon/Community-Code-Examples/mtb_training/session03/README.md

-# Introduction to CapSense in ModusToolbox
+# Introduction to CapSense in ModusToolbox&trade;

 This repository contains exercises covered in the third session of trainings on ModusToolbox.
 It contains two exercises: